Collaborative Regression of Expressive Bodies using Moderation: Related work

+Deep-learning methods \cite{Choutas2020_expose,rong2020frankmocap} tackle these limitations, and quickly regress \smplx parameters from an image. \expose~\cite{Choutas2020_expose} uses ``expert'' sub-networks for the body, face and hands; \tdv{the body expert estimates the body and rough part (hand/face) pose from the full-body image, while part experts refine the rough part poses using only local image information (hand/face crop).} \expose merges the output of its experts by always trusting them.
+Instead, we evaluate the confidence of each expert for each sub-image and \cameraReady{ fuse body/face and body/hand features weighted by this.} \cameraReady{ To account for different body-part sizes, we use \expose's body-driven attention, and multiple data sources for both part-only and whole-body supervision. }

-Concurrently to us, Zhou \etal~\cite{zhou2021pixieLike} (\arxiv, $11/12/20$) have targeted similar goals.
-In this direction, they estimate configurations of the body-and-hands \smplH model \cite{romero2017embodied} and the \mofa \cite{Tewari2017} face model.
-Note that these are disparate models, which are (offline) manually cut-and-stitched together.
-Instead, we use the whole-body \smplX model \cite{Pavlakos2019_smplifyx} that elegantly captures all body parts together, thus no stitching is required.
+\frankmocap~\cite{rong2020frankmocap} is similar to \expose and adds an (optional) optimization step to better align the estimated \smplX mesh with the image.
+Zhou \etal~\cite{zhou2021pixieLike} train a network to regress a body-and-hands (\smplH) model \cite{romero2017embodied} and the \tdv{detailed} \mofa \cite{Tewari2017} face model from an \rgb image, following a body-part attention mechanism and multi-source training like \expose.
+Note that \smplH and \mofa are disparate models, which are (offline) manually cut-and-stitched together.
+Instead, we use the whole-body \smplX model \cite{Pavlakos2019_smplifyx} that captures the shape of all body parts together, thus no stitching is required.
 Zhou \etal fuse only hand-body features in a ``binary'' fashion, while their face model is ``disconnected'' from the body.
-Instead, we fuse both face-body and hand-body features in a ``fully analog'' fusion, and thus our face expert can -- uniquely -- inform whole-body shape.
-Zhou \etal have no face camera, and need PnP-RANSAC \cite{PnpRansac} and \paalignment to align their face to the image.
+Instead, we fuse both face-body and hand-body features in a ``fully analog'' fusion, \highlightCLAIM{and thus our face expert can inform the whole-body shape.} Zhou \etal have no face camera, and need PnP-RANSAC \cite{PnpRansac} and Procrustes to align their face to the image.
 Instead, we infer a face-specific camera and need no extra steps.
-Zhou \etal use a complicated architecture, with several modules that can only be trained separately, and is applicable only for whole bodies.
-Instead, we use no intermediate tasks to avoid more sources of error, and train our model \ete.
-Our full model is applicable for whole bodies, but our part experts are also (separately) applicable on part-only data.
+Zhou \etal use a complicated architecture, with several modules that are trained separately, and is applicable only to whole bodies.
+Instead, we use no intermediate tasks to avoid possible sources of error and train our model end to end.
+Our full model is applicable to whole bodies, but the part experts are also (separately) applicable to part-only data.